WhackRock/docs/WHITEPAPER.md

 Fund creation requires configuring a GAME agent with specific investment strategies and deploying an immutable fund contract.
 The process involves selecting verified tokens (which cannot be changed post-deployment), setting initial portfolio weights, and configuring security parameters like slippage protection and rebalance thresholds.

 Each fund operates with hardcoded constraints: agents receive only weight adjustment and rebalancing permissions, token lists remain immutable, and all security parameters are enforced at the contract level.
-This ensures consistent security across all funds while allowing diverse investment strategies
+This ensures consistent security across all funds while allowing diverse investment strategies.

-### 3.2 AI Fund Management Operations
+### 3.2 Agentic Fund Management Operations

-GAME agents operate within strict boundaries enforced by smart contracts.
+GAME agents utilize MCP tools to operate within strict boundaries enforced by smart contracts.
 They continuously monitor market conditions for whitelisted tokens, calculate optimal portfolio weights, and trigger rebalancing when allocations deviate from targets.

 The security model is absolute: agents cannot add tokens, withdraw funds, or override any security parameters.
 Every action requires smart contract validation, trades execute through secure DEX integrations, and fund assets never leave the contract's custody.
-Users maintain full control with the ability to withdraw their proportional share at any time
+Users maintain full control with the ability to withdraw their proportional share at any time.

 ---